Understanding Cultures and Markets

 - Qualitative research methods, fieldwork and participant observation

-- Exchange, reciprocity and social integration
+- Reciprocity, economic and symbolic exchange, and social integration

 - Globalization, the glocal, branding and identity-politics

-- Media, advertising and visual culture, and the role of this in a booming tourist industry
+- Media, advertising and visual culture,

 - Culture and social relations in Scandinavia and China